MORLab/sssMOR/READMEdoc.md

 ## Documentation Workflow
-If you want to make changes to the **any** documentation file (e.g. the header of a function) then do the following
+If you want to make changes to the **any** documentation file (e.g. the header of a function) then follow this steps:
-steps:

 1. Open the Matlab Documentation ("doc" in Command Window) and search for the HTML page of the file that you want to change.